AndrewHanSolo/CMP/README.md

 - scipy 0.13.3
 - matplotlib 1.3.1

-Install Python2 and the pygame library for generating mock image data
+Install Python2 and the pygame library for generating mock image data.

-Install TrackMate (and Python2 if necessary) for automated cell-tracking with immediate data import into CMP
+Install TrackMate (and Python2 if necessary) for automated cell-tracking with immediate data import into CMP.

 Open [*ExampleDriver.py*](www.google.com) and set your data import, save, and analysis output paths.
-You should now be able to run the template script.
-It analyzes a mock experiment data set generated with FIJI/MockExperimentDataGenerator.py and passed through the automated-tracking pipeline.
+You should now be able to run the template script (detailed further below).
+It analyzes a mock experiment data set generated with FIJI/MockExperimentDataGenerator.py and passed through the automated-tracking process.

 ##Getting Started
 ###Obtaining track data from time lapse images and importing to CMP